mjachna/itmd-362-pp/pp-07/readme.md

 2) an explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guidline One (URL):
+* HCI Guidline One (URL): https://msdn.microsoft.com/en-us/library/windows/desktop/dn742468(v=vs.85).aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: Forgiveness.
+Show Password and a message to tell the user which of the information they have entered in incorrect.
+Also a confirmation if a user is leaving the page so they don't loose what they have entered.
+Forgot user/pass may be clicked on accident.

-* HCI Guidline Two (URL):
+* HCI Guidline Two (URL): https://developer.apple.com/ios/human-interface-guidelines/overview/design-principles/
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: User Control.
+A navigation bar of links that allow a user to quickly go to the parts of iit that do not require them to login to avoid unnessisary actions.
+FOr example a school calander or school news.

-* HCI Guidline Three (URL):
+* HCI Guidline Three (URL): https://msdn.microsoft.com/en-us/library/windows/desktop/dn742468(v=vs.85).aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: Control layout and spacing.
+Provide size of buttons and space between them to avoid users tapping on the wrong location or needing multiple taps.